 - Glass Transition Temperature (Tg): The glass transition temperature tells you when the CTE value suddenly increases as temperature continues increasing.
 The CTE value above Tg is larger than the CTE value below Tg.

 - Dispersion: The relative dielectric constant is a function of the signal’s frequency.
-Therefore, dispersion is not a specific number, but is rather a property that defines how signals with different frequencies move with different propagation delay values in an interconnect.
+Therefore, dispersion is not a specific number but is rather a property that defines how signals with different frequencies move with different propagation delay values in an interconnect.

 Fabricators continue to discover materials better suited to high speed circuit boards, HDI circuit boards, and high temperature environments.
-The various material properties above affect how high speed signals propagate in a substrate due to dispersion, as well as how the disperse heat and withstand mechanical shock.
+The various material properties above affect how high-speed signals propagate in a substrate due to dispersion, as well as how they disperse heat and withstand mechanical shock.
 Some of these materials are suitable for microwave and mmWave devices, or for use in high temperature environments, but they are more expensive to produce.
 Your best bet in choosing a material is to start with FR4 and evaluate whether this material will be suitable for your application.

 Standard PCB Stackup Materials

 The industry primarily uses grade FR4 nonconductive material between layers of copper to build printed circuit boards.
 FR4 is a NEMA grade designation for glass-reinforced epoxy laminate material.
 The designation represents the ratio of fiber to resin and indicates characteristics such as flame retardant, dielectric constant, loss factor, tensile strength, shear strength, glass transition temperature, and z-axis expansion coefficient.
 FR4 is flame retardant making it suitable for safety requirements, and it is robust in varying temperature and humidity environments, increasing the quality of performance.